BlockchainCommons/www.blockchaincommons.com/README.md

 permalink: /index.html
 ---

-Blockchain Commons is proudly a "not-for-profit" social benefit corporation committed to open infrastructure.
-Our goal to create low-cost, best-quality, proven infrastructure that is decentralized, platform-neutral, blockchain-neutral, and vendor-independent.
+Blockchain Commons is proudly a "not-for-profit" social benefit corporation committed to responsible key-management and the self-sovereign control of digital assets.
+Our goal is to work with the developer community to create wallets and other tools that support the [Gordian Principles](https://github.com/BlockchainCommons/Gordian#gordian-principles) of independence, privacy, resilience, and openness, and to help to educate the community on both our work and blockchain development in general.
+We do so with research specifications, reference libraries, reference apps, and educational courses.
 We have a strong commitment to open source and a defensive patent strategy: anyone can use or improve our tools, and no one can take them away, allowing companies and individuals to bring complete solutions to market while staying focused on what makes their own business or project unique.

 ## News
 * **10/27:** [Q3, 2021 Blockchain Commons Report](https://www.blockchaincommons.com/quarterlies/Q3-2021-Report/)